gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Mobs Guide.md

 - If u give iron to an iron golem 0.50 secs before it dies it will become immortal as shown: https://youtube.com/shorts/TzS-TIkIW3Q?si=EryTPHhlfc_r2mpd
 - If a Drowned with a Trident spawns with the ability to pick up items, then if it sees a Nautilus Shell, it will discard it's Trident and pick up the shell.
 However, for some strange reason, it won't lose it's ability to throw Tridents.
 - Relogging an excessive amount really fast (a lot of times, no exact number) when the wither is at half health or lower will cause it to bug out when you kill it.
 The wither will be unexploded yet constantly repeating its exploding sequence
+- Placing a water bucket with a dispenser on top of skeleton, stray, bogged, or pillager's head will cause it to no longer shoot arrows at you, but watch it is still hostile and if it hits you with it's melee it will start shooting you again.
+This is relog proof.
+- Putting upward bubble columns underneath an end portal and putting a boat on it will cause the boat to bounce up and down, lighting the end portal will send the boat through and due to this when you enter, the boat will have 0 gravity and will just float even if the blocks below it are broken.
+This is also possible with nether portals.
+- Using pistons to push soul sand and magma blocks with bubble columns on top back and forth while a boat is on top of the bubble columns will cause the boat to shake.
+Leaving the dimension while this process is active and coming back, you will notice that if you right click the boat, you will not be able to get inside it nor any other entity due to the boat thinking that it is still underwater.
+- If a witch hits a raid mob like a ravager, a pillager, a evoker, or a vindicator, they will get mad at the witch and will try to kill it.